open-ephys/onix-docs/source/Hardware Guide/Headstages/headstage-neuropix-1.rst

     present headstage.
 If the headstage is not turning on, make sure that the voltage at the headstage itself is within the valid range

-.. note:: Have a look at the :ref:`tethers` page for more detials on mirco-coax
+.. note:: Have a look at the :ref:`tethers` page for more details on mirco-coax
     headstage tethers